esa/spacecreator/doc/architecture.md

 * **libmsceditor** Has the Ui elements an the application itself.
 With the class [msc::MainModel](@ref msc::MainModel) as the central hub of the MSC editor.
 The charts are drawn using the QGraphicsScene framework.
-The leyout of the more complex chart view is controlled by [msc::ChartViewModel](@ref msc::ChartViewModel).
+The layout of the more complex chart view is controlled by [msc::ChartViewModel](@ref msc::ChartViewModel).

 The library **asn1editor** will probably be replaced by the ASN.1 editor (asn1library).

+### Main building blocks {#MSCMainBuildingBlocks}

+[msc::MscModel](@ref msc::MscModel) holds the data of one .msc file.
+Whenever the data changes, a signal is emitted and the UI updates accordingly.
+Where the UI can be either the tre view showing the hierarchy of documents.
+The hierarchy showing the documents graphically.
+The textual representaion of the whole data (like in a .msc file).
+Or one single chart.

+The most complex view is the one for the chart.
+It's main class is [msc::ChartViewModel](@ref msc::ChartViewModel).

+For laoding and saving .msc files the classes [msc::MscReader](@ref msc::MscReader) and [msc::MscWriter](@ref msc::MscWriter) are used.